aswild/samd21/README.md

-# Makefile and Library for the SparkFun SAMD21 Mini board
+# Makefile, Library, and Sketches for the SparkFun SAMD21 Mini board

 I only have one Arduino board, so why have tons of dependencies and generic build scripts for tons of targets?